fakhrirobi/fakhrirobi.github.io/docs/001-Learning to Rank/hotel_ranking.md

 The goal is to check whether model learn or not

-There are lot of Ranking / Information Retrieval Metrics.
-Some of them are :
+There are lot of Ranking / Information Retrieval Metrics. we can divide into :
-We can divide into

 - Binary Relevance Metrics
     - Precision @ K
     - Mean Average Precision @ K